-Maintaining our critical infrastructure and essential services comes at a cost and River Bend, like towns throughout the State, must manage in a fiscal climate marked by economic uncertainty and slow growth and very limited grant funding opportunities.
+Maintaining our critical infrastructure and essential services comes at a cost and River Bend, like towns throughout the State, must manage in a fiscal climate marked by economic uncertainty and slow but improving growth and very limited grant funding opportunities.
 Our Town Council members accept their responsibility with great conviction and sincerity and strive to be well informed and engaged in the operation of this government.
 This budget reflects the Council's commitment to maintaining and improving this community and positioning it to be financially sound in the future.
 I believe it to be worthy of your consideration and approval.

 I want to thank the Mayor, Town Council, and Town staff for their commitment to and participation in this budget process.
-The recent revaluation that resulted in a 14.65% reduction of property values added an additional variable to this year's budget process.
-I especially want to recognize the considerable contribution of Margaret Theis, Finance Administrator, in the development of this year's budget.
-However, every member of the staff at Town Hall, along with the Department Heads contributed in some degree to the budget recommendation process.
-This annual budget represents a true team effort by "us" as we all work to preserve the future of this great community.
+In should be noted that Councilwoman Pat Yocum resigned from the Town Council during the budget process but did play a role in the development of this proposed budget.
+I thank Mrs. Yocum for her service on the Council.
+I want to recognize the considerable contribution of Margaret Theis, Finance Administrator, in the development of this year's budget.
+However, every member of the staff at Town Hall, along with the department heads contributed in some degree to the budget recommendation process.
+This annual budget represents a true team effort as we all work to preserve the future of this great community.